-The separate Board of Legal and General Assurance Society Limited is accountable for the long-term success of the Company by setting the Company's strategic objectives, monitoring performance against those objectives and directly overseeing the business activities undertaken by the Company, whilst operating within the framework and overall strategy defined by the Group Board.
-The Board of the Company is led by an Independent Non-Executive Director as the Board's chair and comprises three Executive Directors (the Group Chief Executive, the Group Chief Financial Officer and the Chief Executive Officer, Legal & General Retirement Institutional) and three Non-Executive Directors, including the chair.
+The separate Board of Legal and General Assurance Society Limited is accountable for the long-term success of the Company by setting strategic objectives, monitoring performance against those objectives and directly overseeing the business activities undertaken by the Company, whilst operating within the framework and overall strategy defined by the Group Board.
+The Board of the Company is led by an Independent Non-Executive Director as the Board's chair and comprises two Executive Directors (the Group Chief Executive Officer and the Group Chief Financial Officer) and four Non-Executive Directors, including the chair.